LuyangLee/starter-hugo-academic/content/authors/admin/_index.md

     url: http://www.ict.ac.cn/

 # Short bio (displayed in user profile at end of posts)
+bio: My research interest is high-performance data-center networking techniques (eg., RDMA) and software-hardware codesign for application acceleration.
+# software-hardware codesign for accelerating datacenter applications, including computation, networking, and security.
-bio: My research interest is software-hardware codesign for enhancing datacenter application acceleration, including computation, networking, and security.
+# My research interest is software-hardware codesign for enhancing datacenter application acceleration, including computation, networking, and security.

 # Interests to show in About widget
 interests:
-  - Datacenter/Cloud Network (Hardware-Based Transport)
-  - Hardware-software Co-design for Acceleration (Networking, Computing, Security).
+  - RDMA-related Technique.
+  - Software-hardware Co-design.
+  - FPGA Acceleration.

 # Education to show in About widget
 education: